XiaoyuZhangIS/XiaoyuZhangIS.github.io/_pages/about.md

 # About Me
 <span class='anchor' id='about-me'></span>
 I am a first-year PhD student in Information Systems at the University of Auckland Business School.
-My current research focuses on Human-AI Interaction, Social Media, and Health Informatics.
+My current research focuses on Human-Computer Interaction, Social Media, and Health Informatics.

 Prior to starting my doctoral studies, I completed my Research Master of Management (Major in Information Science) at Nanjing University in 2024, supervised by Prof. Qinghua Zhu.